dmtrbrl/vue-trend-chart/README.md

 **Required**
 Type: **Array**

-*Array of objects with properties for each dataset*
+*Array of objects with properties for each dataset.*

 ### **`grid`**
 Type: **Object**